-Establish time-bound transition plans to move to 100% traceable, physical RSPO+ palm oil products.
+Establish time-bound transition plans to move to 100% traceable, physical "Beyond RSPO" palm oil products.

-Establish your own action plan for converting to 100% physical CSPO, with interim milestones and clear end dates for transitioning from certificates to mass balance to 100% segregated CSPO.
+Establish your own action plan for converting to 100% physical CSPO, with interim milestones and clear end dates for transitioning from RSPO credits to mass balance to 100% segregated CSPO.